openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``edx.cohort.user_added``
 *********************************

 When a user is added to a cohort, the server emits an ``edx.cohort.user_added`` event.
-Members of the course team can add users to cohorts individually or by uploading a CSV file of student cohort assignments.
-The system automatically adds a user to the default cohort or a cohort included in the course's ``auto_cohort_groups`` setting if the user accesses course content that is divided by cohort but has not yet been assigned to a cohort.
+Members of the course team can add users to cohorts individually or by uploading a .csv file of student cohort assignments.
+The system automatically adds a user to the default cohort or a cohort included in the course's ``auto_cohort_groups`` setting if a user who has not yet been assigned to a cohort accesses course content.

-Additional events are emitted when members of the course team interact with the Instructor Dashboard to add a user to a group.
+Additional events are emitted when members of the course team interact with the Instructor Dashboard to add a user to a cohort.
 See :ref:`instructor_cohort_events`.

 **Event Source**: Server